-Where there is no Will or Executor, an Administrator is appointed to administer an estate.
+Where there is no Will or Executor, as a result an Administrator is appointed to deal with an estate.

 An individual/organisation who receives a gift in your Will.